CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 4: demultiplexing

 {% include note.html content="If your data is already demultiplexed, you can skip this step.
-For paired data you would use qiime demux emp-paired in the code snipet below to produce a demux.qza file" %}
+For single end data you would use qiime demux emp-single in the code snipet below to produce a demux.qza file" %}

 ```
-qiime demux emp-single \
+qiime demux emp-paired \
   --i-seqs emp-single-end-sequences.qza \
   --m-barcodes-file sample-metadata.tsv \
   --m-barcodes-column BarcodeSequence \